Welcome to ISERN

 The founding ISERN members chose the Quality Improvement Paradigm as the reference model to provide a common terminology for their cooperation.

-The next meeting will be in Helsinki (Finland)
+The next meeting (2024) will be in Barcelona (Spain)

 For the history of meetings check HISTORY.